+INTRODUCTION

-INTRODUCTION Occupational profile 3 Qualification Details 3 WHAT TO EXPECT The Apprenticeship Journey - including choosing your programme and University through 4 to your options after end point assessment END POINT ASSESSMENT What is an endpoint assessment and why is it needed?
-6 Things you need to know about creating a portfolio of evidence 6 Things you need to know about assessment method 1 - professional discussion 7 Things you need to know about assessment method 2 - project proposal 7 The overall grading decision 8
+Occupational profile 3 Qualification Details 3 WHAT TO EXPECT The Apprenticeship Journey - including choosing your programme and University through to your options after end point assessment 4 END POINT ASSESSMENT What is an endpoint assessment and why is it needed?
+6 Things you need to know about creating a portfolio of evidence 6 Things you need to know about assessment method 1 - professional discussion 7 Things you need to know about assessment method 2 - project proposal 7 How are the results calculated?
+8